-Mac OS X users on Snow Leopard or greater can install Mixxx from the Mac App Store.
-Alternatively, users can install Mixxx by downloading and double-clicking the Mixxx DMG archive, and then dragging-and-dropping the Mixxx bundle into their Applications folder.
-Mixxx requires an Intel Mac running Mac OS X 10.5 or newer.
+OS X users on Snow Leopard or greater can install Mixxx from the Mac App Store.
+Alternatively, Intel and PPC users can install Mixxx by downloading and double-clicking the Mixxx DMG archive, and then dragging-and-dropping the Mixxx bundle into their Applications folder.
+Mixxx requires an Intel or PPC Mac running OS 10.4 or newer.